I mentioned the splendid Li Jin 李金 briefly in my book (p.20):

 They were on tour all year round.
 I was surprised to learn that tickets were for sale—so they had to try and control villagers without tickets trying to sneak a look, no simple task.

 Following the mood of the times, the troupe soon began performing modern items instead of their original classical stories, so Li Jin’s clown roles were now mainly “negative” characters like spies or traitors, not the more sympathetic (or at least neutral) roles of old.
 Despite the troupe’s popularity with audiences, and Li Jin’s own reputation, in the Lesser Four Cleanups campaign of 1963 they were banished to the countryside for “tempering through manual labour” (laodong duanlian).
 As the campaign intensified, they were active in Tianzhen county as a Four Cleanups work troupe.
-Li Jin was at first excluded from taking part in such “battle groups” (zhandoudui) by his bad class background, but soon the order came down that everyone had to join in, so for the next two years he was part of a group of a dozen or so “Red Flag warriors”.
+At first Li Jin was excluded from taking part in such “battle teams” (zhandoudui) by his bad class background, but soon the order came down that everyone had to join in, so for the next two years he was part of a group of a dozen or so “Red Flag warriors”.

 By 1967 a new directive descended on them, warning them that their performances since the formation of the troupe, glorifying “ox demons and snake spirits, scholars and beauties”, contradicted the agenda of the Party.
 The leadership decided to amalgamate the troupe with the county’s other opera troupe (for the classical opera Jinju), at the same time reducing the personnel.
 By 1968 even this new combined troupe was abolished.
 Li Jin was assigned to work as a cook.
 His wife was sent to work in a troupe in Xinzhou, rather far south—so even his family was being broken up.
 He’s grateful that she managed to return after some time.